-However, since the restaurant-specific gift certificates never expire and can be exchanged, no questions asked, a better option would be to buy multiple certificates to a nearby restaurant, then exchange any of those you don’t use for restaurants you want to try when you travel.
-Of course, you could also just use them as is for savings when you eat out at home.
+But since the restaurant-specific gift certificates never expire and can be exchanged, no questions asked, a better option would be to buy multiple certificates to a nearby restaurant, then exchange any of those you don’t use for restaurants you want to try when you travel.
+Of course, you could also just use them as is for savings when you eat out locally.
 For $1.60 (after rebate) it is certainly worth checking out.

 How do you exchange gift certificates between restaurants?

 Once you buy a certificate, you will see it in your profile under “Restaurant Certificates.”
 Next to each certificate are two options: “View Certificate” (so you can print and use it) or “Exchange Certificate.”
 If you click on exchange, the credit will be immediately available to use at a different Restaurant.com restaurant (just hit “redeem now”).
 Or, if you don’t want to use it immediately, choose “redeem later” and you’ll see the credit listed under “gift cards” which you can use whenever you’re ready.
 The certificates never expire.

 Not only do these Restaurant.com certificates save us a bundle when we travel, but they make date nights more affordable, as well!

 QUESTION: Will I find food I like?

 What kind of restaurants participate in these programs?